-• Rent Assist thresholds and formula for families, from the Manitoba Assistance Act (C.C.S.M.c.A150) Assistance Regulation, https://web2. gov.mb.ca/laws/regs/current/pdf-regs.php?reg=404/88%20R
+Rent Assist thresholds and formula for families, from the Manitoba Assistance Act (C.C.S.M.c.A150) Assistance Regulation, https://web2. gov.mb.ca/laws/regs/current/pdf-regs.php?reg=404/88%20R

 The Province of Manitoba has a rental assistance program for low-income families, seniors and persons with disabilities.
 This benefit is income-tested (based on the previous year's income tax return) and non-taxable.
 There are different thresholds depending on family size and composition.
-The annual income thresholds for our relevant family types for 2019 is \$34,480.
+The annual income thresholds for our relevant family types for 2022 is \$39,680

-Benefits are calculated based on the difference between 75% of Median Market Rent as listed in the Assistance Regulation (listed in monthly amounts as the maximum monthly shelter benefit available), and 30% of net family income.
-The Median Market Rent used for a two-bedroom apartment, the associated unit size for both 2P2C and 1P1C households, was \$862 for July 2019-June 2020.
+Benefits are calculated based on the difference between 80% of Median Market Rent as listed in the Assistance Regulation (listed in monthly amounts as the maximum monthly shelter benefit available), and 30% of net family income.
+The Median Market Rent used for a two-bedroom apartment, the associated unit size for both 2P2C and 1P1C households by the Rent Assist program, was \$1292.